 If you have run the Shift + Delete keys to permanently delete files by mistake, or even if the recycle bin is emptied, how to recover permanently deleted files?
 Fortunately, to help you recover from this situation, Microsoft recently released a new tool called Windows File Recovery.
 The tool supports multiple file types and can help restore photos, audio, documents, videos, etc.

-Recover deleted files using Microsoft File Recovery tool
+2. Recover deleted files using the command-line app

 Microsoft’s Windows File Recovery is an official tool for recovering deleted files from hard disks, SD cards, USB drives, and other storage media.
 Here is how to use the Windows File Recovery command-line app to try and recover deleted files in Windows 10.